jnrbsn/daemonocle/README.rst

 **stderr_file**
     If provided when ``detach=True``, the STDERR stream will be redirected (appended) to the file at the given path.
 In non-detached mode, this argument is ignored. (new in v1.1.0)

+**chroot_dir**
+    The path to a directory to set as the effective root directory when the daemon starts.
+The default is not to do anything.

+**uid**
+    The user ID to switch to when the daemon starts.
+The default is not to switch users.

+**gid**
+    The group ID to switch to when the daemon starts.
+The default is not to switch groups.

+**umask**
+    The file creation mask ("umask") for the process.
+Default: ``022``

+**close_open_files**
+    Whether or not to close all open files when the daemon detaches.
+Default: ``False``

+**shutdown_callback**
+    This will get called anytime the daemon is shutting down.
+It should take a ``message`` and a ``code`` argument.
+The message is a human readable message that explains why the daemon is shutting down.
+It might useful to log this message.
+The code is the exit code with which it intends to exit.
+See `Shutdown Callback`_ for more details.

+**stop_timeout**
+    Number of seconds to wait for the daemon to stop before throwing an error.
+Default: ``10``

 Actions
 ~~~~~~~